jkavan/dotfiles/README.md

 To update submodules, run `git submodule update --remote --init --recursive`.

-## Enable and start the SSH-agent service
+## SSH-agent service

+The SSH-agent service keeps track of user's keys and their passphrases.
+It makes it less cumbersome to use SSH keys with passphrases.

+Start and enable the service:

 ```shell
 systemctl --user start ssh-agent